Wood Paneling Ideas

 Chic French Wall Paneling

-In my opinion, this style of wall paneling is the classiest and most traditional.
+In my opinion, this wall paneling idea is the classiest and most traditional.
 It is also referred to by its formal name, Boiserie.
 Boiserie is wall paneling that originated in France during the 14th century and became a popular decorative element.
 Today, we know it as wall embellishments or moldings with simple but intricate and precise wood details.
 The vertical lines that are often incorporated into french wall paneling can help give the room the appearance of extra height.

 French wall panels are subtle yet dramatic at the same time.
 This is a perfect wood paneling idea if you looking to add a classic and luxurious feeling to your space.
 French wall paneling would look great as formal dining room paneling or formal living room paneling.